Written by Shannon,

 This is your guide to some of the most commonly prescribed antidepressant medications for anxiety, and what you should know about them.

 Before talking about the details and important information about specific SSRIs, let’s review some basics about what SSRIs are.
+You can learn more about how these antidepressants work by visiting our blog.

 Compared to benzodiazepines, SSRIs have a much smaller risk of abuse and dependency, making them a safer and often more effective option when treating anxiety.
 SSRIs can take 4-6 weeks to start relieving your symptoms, so it is important to keep taking them even if you don’t feel immediate symptom relief.